 U.S. Assistance to Jordan

-The United States is Jordan’s single largest provider of bilateral assistance, providing over $1.7 billion in 2017, including $1.3 billion in bilateral foreign assistance and over $200 million in Department of Defense (DoD) support.
-In addition to bilateral foreign assistance, the United States has provided nearly $1.1 billion in humanitarian assistance to support refugees in Jordan since the start of the Syria crisis This includes over $265 million in humanitarian assistance to organizations assisting Syrian and non-Syrian refugees in Jordan and Jordanian host communities in Fiscal Year 2021.
+The United States is Jordan’s single largest provider of bilateral assistance, providing more than $1.5 billion in 2019, including $1.082 billion appropriated by the U.S. Congress to Jordan through USAID in the 2019 fiscal year budget, and $425 million in Foreign Military Financing.
+The United States has also provided nearly $1.5 billion in humanitarian assistance to support refugees in Jordan since the start of the Syria crisis This includes over $265 million in humanitarian assistance to organizations assisting Syrian and non-Syrian refugees in Jordan and Jordanian host communities in Fiscal Year 2021.
 In 2018, the U.S. and Jordan signed a non-binding Memorandum of Understanding (MOU) to provide $6.375 billion in bilateral foreign assistance to Jordan over a 5-year period, pending the availability of funds.
 The MOU reinforces the U.S. commitment to broaden cooperation and dialogue between the two countries in a variety of areas.
 Assistance programs contribute to a strong bilateral relationship centered on a stable, reform-oriented Jordan.
 Development assistance has resulted in improved health indicators, road and water networks, hundreds of schools built, thousands of Jordanians in various fields educated and trained in the United States, grants and loans for U.S. agricultural commodities, and assistance for Jordanian communities hosting refugees from Syria.
-Current focus areas include education, access to water, resource management and conservation, energy, refugee host community resilience, youth and poverty alleviation programs, maternal/child health, energy, governance, macroeconomic policy, workforce development, and competitiveness.
+Current focus areas include macroeconomic policy, competitiveness, private sector development, energy, water security, governance, education, health, and women and youth empowerment.
 A strong U.S. military assistance program is designed to meet Jordan’s legitimate defense needs, including preservation of border integrity and regional stability through the provision of materiel and training.
 U.S. humanitarian assistance supports refugee food and non-food cash and voucher assistance, access to health care and education to complement public services, water and sanitation, shelter and settlements, livelihoods support, and protection assistance.

 Bilateral Economic Relations